Craig-Lyndon Interpolation for the Logic of Here and There with a Variation of Mints' Sequent System: An Interpolating Sequent System for HT with NHNNF Interpolants

 We need the following split-sequent variations of \rulename{Ax-1} (Sect.~\ref{sec-mints-axioms}).

 Axioms \rulename{Ax-1-RL} and \rulename{Ax-1-RR} apply only to instances of axiom~\rulename{Ax-1} where the principal formulas are \emph{negative} literals.
 By Lemma~\ref{lem-nopos-rr}, instances where an atom with provenance $\RR$ is a member of the antecedent are superfluous.
-For the provenance labeling of \rulename{Ax-1-RL} this restriction to negative literals is crucial since for a split-sequent $A^\RR, \X \seqh{H} \Y, A^\LL$ in the case where $A$ is an atom there actually is no formula $H$ that satisfies the conditions (\ref{item-inv-l})--(\ref{item-inv-voc}), which characterize the relative interpolant.
-'No formula' is quite broad here, even beyond the considered formula classes: there is no potential logic operator $\mathit{op}(A)$ that maps $A$ depending on its truth value to another truth value, such that $\mathit{op}(A)$ provides a relative interpolant~$H$.
+For the provenance labeling of \rulename{Ax-1-RL} this restriction to negative literals is crucial since for a split-sequent $A^\RR, \X \seqh{H} \Y, A^\LL$ in the case where $A$ is an atom there actually is no formula $H$ that satisfies the conditions (\ref{item-inv-l})--(\ref{item-inv-voc}), which characterize the relative interpolant. `No formula' is quite broad here, even beyond the considered formula classes: there is no possible logic operator $\mathit{op}(A)$ that would map atom~$A$ depending on its truth value to another truth value such that $\mathit{op}(A)$ provides a relative interpolant~$H$.
+For, e.g., \rulename{Ax-1-RL} conditions~(\ref{item-inv-l}) and (\ref{item-inv-r}) instantiate to $\AX^\LL \entails \lnot\lnot A \lor \VY^\LL \lor \lnot A$, and $\lnot A \land \AX^\RR \land \lnot \lnot A \entails \VY^\RR$.

-As an example to illustrate the verification of conditions~(\ref{item-inv-l}) and (\ref{item-inv-r}) for an axiom, we show their instantiations for \rulename{Ax-1-RL}.

-It is easy to see that both entailments hold.
 Of axiom \rulename{Ax-2} we need the following split-sequent variations.